Synchronised swimming: European Aquatics Championships

 Artistic swimming is part of the program of the European Aquatics Championships from 1974.
 A stand alone European Aquatics Artistic Swimming Championships was incorporated into the 2023 European Games, for the first time taking place outside the larger European Aquatics Championships.

 Basic skills

 Sculls

-Sculls (hand movements used to propel the body) are some of the most essential skills in synchronized swimming.
+Sculls (hand movements used to propel the body) are some of the most essential skills in synchronised swimming.
 Commonly used sculls include support scull, stationary scull, propeller scull, alligator scull, torpedo scull, split scull, barrel scull, spinning scull, totem scull, canoe scull and paddle scull.
 The support scull is used most often to support the body while a swimmer is performing upside down.